History of Bell Bottom Jeans

 Modern Times

 Just when everyone believed that flared jeans were gone for good, bell-bottoms slowly but surely started gaining popularity again in the 1990s.
 The 90s fashion showed an inclination towards baggier styles so the flared trousers/pants made a comeback.
-In 1996, women’s bell-bottoms hit the mainstream fashion once again!
+In 1996, women’s bell-bottoms hit mainstream fashion once again!

 However, these pants were a toned-down version of the expansive flares of the past.
 Referred to as ‘boot cut’, these pants had a subtle flare.
 The flare of the 90s was all about a slim hip and upper thigh, with a minimal flare at the bottom as opposed to the bell-bottoms of the 70s which were all about huge flares.
 The boot cut style ruled over the fashion for almost a decade.